 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Ace Books on August 4, 2015 and has 295 pages.
+urban fantasy that was published by Ace Books on August 4, 2015 and has 295 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Fated, Cursed, Taken, Chosen, Hidden, Burned, Bound

 Sixth in the Alex Verus urban fantasy series set in London and revolving around an ex-Dark mage.

 I agree with Alex.
 There’s nothing to choose between the Light and the Dark.
 The Dark are simply more open about how nasty they are.
 It’s world where no one matters unless they impinge on an individual’s plan.
 Then, you’re only punished IF it breaks a Concord rule AND is visible to the normal world and can’t be explained away as something other than magic.
 And, of course, the Light mages never do naughty things. *Unggh, unghh, sorry, trying to yank my tongue back out of my cheek!*